-- 1) called on other persons to commit the crime of genocide, - 2) justified the commission of such a crime by another person, - 3) denied the commission of such crime by another person or - 4) disseminated materials with such calls, justifications, or denials, committed a crime of the gravity degree 7.
+1) incited others to commit the crime of genocide,

+2) justified the commission of such crime by another person,

-Section 11.2.
+3) denied its commission by another person or

+4) disseminated materials with such incitements, justifications or denials, -

 CRIMES AGAINST HUMANITY

 Article 11.2.1.
-Terms and definitions
+Clarification of terms

-When used in this Section, and also in Section 11.3 of this Code, the following terms shall have the meaning ascribed to them below:
+In this Section, as well as Section 11.3 of this Code, the relevant terms shall have the following meanings:

-1) apartheid - institutionalized regime of systematic oppression and domination by one racial group over any other racial group or groups, in the context of which or with the intention of maintaining that regime the acts set out in Articles 11.2.2-11.2.3 of this Code are committed;
+1) apartheid - an institutionalized regime of systematic oppression and domination by one racial group over another racial group or groups, in the context of which or for the purpose of maintaining which the acts specified in Articles 11.2.2-11.2.3 of this Code are committed;

-- 3) deportation forced displacement of a person, group, or population concerned by expulsion or other coercive acts from the area in which they are lawfully present, without grounds permitted under international law; - 4) torture the intentional infliction of severe pain or suffering, whether physical or mental, upon a person in the custody or under the control of the accused; except that torture shall not include pain or suffering arising only from, inherent in or incidental to, lawful sanctions; - 5) attack directed against any civilian population committing acts against the civilian population as described in this Section as a deliberate policy of a state or organization, in particular within the framework of an apartheid regime or with the aim of exterminating the population or a part of the population; - 6) persecution the intentional and severe deprivation of fundamental rights contrary to international law by reason of the identity of the group or collectivity; - 7) enslavement the exercise of powers over a person similar to the exercise of ownership over things, including during human trafficking; - 8) forced pregnancy means the unlawful confinement of a woman forcibly made pregnant, with the intent of affecting the ethnic composition of any population or carrying out other violations of international law that constitute a war crime or a crime against humanity.
+3) deportation - forced displacement of a person, group of persons or population by expulsion from the area in which they are lawfully present, without grounds permitted under international law;

+4) torture - the intentional infliction of severe pain or suffering, whether physical or mental, upon a person in the custody or control of the accused.
+Torture shall not be deemed to be pain or suffering arising only as a result of, inherent in or incidental to, lawful sanctions;

+5) attack directed against the civilian population - the commission against the civilian population of acts referred to in this Section as a deliberate policy of a state or organization, in particular within the framework of the apartheid regime or with the aim of exterminating the population or part of it;

+6) persecution - the intentional and severe deprivation of fundamental rights contrary to international law by reason of the identity of the group or collectivity;

+7) enslavement - the exercise of powers similar to the right of ownership over a person, in particular in the course of trafficking in persons;

+8) forced pregnancy - the unlawful confinement of a woman forcibly made pregnant, with the intent of affecting the ethnic composition of the population or carrying out other violations of international law which have the nature of a war crime or a crime against humanity.

 Article 11.2.2.
-A crime against humanity of murder
+Crime against humanity in the form of murder

-A person who, during an attack knowingly directed against a civilian population, killed a person, - committed a crime of the gravity degree 9.
+A person who, as part of an attack deliberately directed against the civilian population, killed a person, -

 Article 11.2.3.
-Other crimes against humanity
+Crime against humanity in other forms

-A person who, during an attack knowingly directed against a civilian population, committed:
+A person who, as part of an attack knowingly directed against the civilian population, committed: 1) deportation or forcible transfer of population,

-- 1) deportation or forced displacement of the population; - 2) enslavement; - 3) trafficking in persons as defined in Article 4.4.6 of this Code; - 4) imprisonment or another cruel deprivation of physical freedom in violation of the fundamental rules of international law; - 5) enforced disappearance; - 6) torture; - 7) rape, sexual slavery, forced prostitution, forced pregnancy, enforced sterilization, or any other form of sexual violence constituting a grave breach of Article 3 common to the four Geneva Conventions; - 8) persecution against a group or collectivity on political, racial, national, ethnic, cultural, religious, gender, or other discriminatory grounds that are recognized as impermissible under international law; - 9) imprisonment of a forcibly impregnated woman in order to change the ethnic composition of the population, - 10) implementing an apartheid policy or - 11) another inhumane act intentionally causing great suffering or grave violence, committed a crime of the gravity degree 7.
+2) enslavement,

+3) trafficking in persons as defined in Article 4.4.6 of this Code,

+4) imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of international law,

+5) enforced disappearance,

+6) torture,

+7) rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization or other form of sexual violence constituting a serious violation of Article 3 common to the four Geneva Conventions,

+8) persecution of a group or collectivity on political, racial, national, ethnic, cultural, religious, gender or other discriminatory grounds that are recognized as impermissible under international law,

+9) confinement of a woman forcibly made pregnant with the intent of affecting the ethnic composition of the population,

+10) pursuing a policy of apartheid or

+11) other inhumane act consisting in causing severe suffering or grave violence, - committed a seventh-degree crime.

 Section 11.3.
-A CRIME OF AGGRESSION
+THE CRIME OF AGGRESSION

 Article 11.3.1.
-Terms and definitions
+Clarification of terms

-In this Section, the following terms shall have the meaning given below:
+In this Section, the relevant terms shall have the following meanings: